 Finally, here are a few what not to-dos:

 - Don’t overuse metaphors.
 Opt for simple metaphors (or sprinkle a few well-placed metaphors for the sake of clarity or persuasion).
 Too many will weigh your post down and start to sound messy.

 - Don’t force metaphors into your writing.
 It’s like overusing adjectives or flowery words.
 Readers will spot them a mile away.

 - Avoid the overly obvious or dead metaphors.
 They tend to be clichéd and have lost their ability to conjure up a visual image.
 Examples are “going belly up,” “kicking the bucket,” and “you light up my life.”

 You Just Read the Definitive List of Metaphor Examples.
 Ready to Unleash Their Power?

 Metaphors are all around us.

-They sneak into our everyday language (“the traffic was a nightmare”) and help us form impressions of people and situations (“he fought cancer and won”).
+They sneak into everyday life and everyday language (“the traffic was a nightmare”).
+They help us form impressions of people and situations (“he fought cancer and won”).

-But most of all — as I hope these examples of metaphors have shown you — they are one of the most powerfully-persuasive devices in a writer’s toolbox.
+But most of all — as I hope these examples of metaphors have shown you — they are possibly the most powerful literary device in a writer’s toolbox.
 (Although, I’m sure alliteration would beg to differ.)

 Metaphors are a zap of electricity between you and your audience — a jolt that’s often the difference between a lackluster sentence and a sparkling gem of persuasive genius.